amitSA/IntroFinal-DogFight/README.md

 ﻿IntroFinal-DogFight
 ===================

 This is the game I made for my Intro-Java class project final.
+This program utilizes AI, hit-detection of rotated objects, and particle effects

 Amit Saxena, 5/5/13